 Using the Visibility and Depth Iceberg Diagram to Understand Complex Systems is part of a series of tools developed by InSites (www.insites.org).
 The series is designed to support those engaged in learning, inquiry, and practice within complex social settings.
-This document was developed under funding from the National Science Foundation, grant #1118819.
+We welcome comments on this document.
+It will be periodically revised as we receive input from others and from our application of the ideas in a variety of situations.